 Gaming Manager Career Information

 Most gaming managers are employed by companies that run casinos and similar game rooms.
 These places lend themselves to some natural hazards such as potentially ear-damaging loud noises from game machines and cigarette smoke from patrons.
 Gaming managers must be very customer-service oriented and good with people, to ensure that casino visitors have a positive experience while adhering to the rules and not using devices or techniques to skew the odds of the games.
-The BLS anticipated a 1% decrease in employment for gaming managers between 2014 and 2024.
-The BLS also reported that as of May 2015, the median annual income for gaming managers was $68,380.
+The BLS anticipated an employment growth as fast as the national average through 2028.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $134,490 or more per year, whereas the bottom 10th percentile earned $47,150 or less per year.

 Gaming managers, like other managers, interview, hire, train, schedule and oversee the casino's employees.
 These individuals explain the business policies and rules of each game in the casino to customers with questions and will occasionally handle customer complaints when conflict arises.
 Because most people frequent casinos during holidays or weekends, a gaming manager must work nearly every weekend and on all holidays.